HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 Examples of **polygon** vector datasets could be ponds or bodies of water, or political or administrative units.
 Census data showing counties or census tracts would be polygon data.

 Here is an example of a polygon dataset showing towns in Massachusetts.
 If you opened the table view of this dataset, each row would represent one Massachusetts town.
-Each column would be a fact about the town, in this case, the name of the town, and population statistics from each census year.
+Each column would contain information about the town.
+In this case, the attribute include the name of the town, and population statistics from each census year.

 Hover over each town to display the feature **attributes** (column information) for that polygon.